SRA-SiliconValley/jalangi/README.md

 ### Concolic testing

+In the foil

 To perform concolic testing of some JavaScript code present in a file, say testme.js, insert the following 4 lines at the top of the file.

     if (typeof window === "undefined") {
         require('../../src/js/InputManager');
         require(process.cwd()+'/inputs');
     }

 In the code, use J$.readInput(arg) to indicate the inputs to the program.
 Then run the following command to perform concolic testing:

-    ./scripts/concolic testme 100000
+    python scripts/jalangi.py concolic -i 100000 testme

-The third argument bounds the total number of test inputs.
+The -i argument bounds the total number of test inputs.
 The command generates a set of input files in the directory jalangi_tmp.
 The input files start with the prefix jalangi_inputs.
-Once the inputs are generated, you can run testme.js on those inputs by giving the following
+Once the inputs are generated, you can run testme.js on those inputs by giving the following command:
-command:

-    ./scripts/rerunall testme
+     python scripts/jalangi.py rerunall testme

 For example, open the file tests/unit/qsort.js and check how inputs are specified.
 Then run

-    ./scripts/concolic tests/unit/qsort 100
+     python scripts/jalangi.py concolic tests/unit/qsort 100
-    ./scripts/rerunall tests/unit/qsort
+     python scripts/jalangi.py rerunall tests/unit/qsort

 Open the file tests/unit/regex8.js and check how string inputs are specified.
 Then run

-    ./scripts/concolic tests/unit/regex8 100
+     python scripts/jalangi.py concolic tests/unit/regex8 100
-    ./scripts/rerunall tests/unit/regex8
+     python scripts/jalangi.py rerunall tests/unit/regex8

 ### Dynamic analysis